gacmalony/QuizApp1/README.md

-Hi everyone im Kaan, i wrote this project not so complex.
+Hi everyone im Kaan, i made this project does not complex.
 Basically i wanted to use an app to learn German more efficiently .
 But i couldnt find an app for free and that app basically helping to my aims.
 I used this project a few Months and i took the German B1 certificate.